 With so much to think about in terms of your finances, it may be worth seeking help from an independent mortgage broker who can help you do the maths.
 This can be particularly helpful if you are both selling and buying.

-As mentioned above, one of the key decisions you need to make is whether to try and sell and buy at the same time.
+Unless you're a first-time buyer, one of the key decisions you need to make is whether to try and sell and buy at the same time.
 If you do this, you risk ending up in a chain, which can slow things down considerably.

-Read more about this at: How to stop a property chain collapsing.
+Here are some tips on how to stop a property chain collapsing.

 The alternative is to rent for a period while you sell, but before going down this route, you need to weigh up the pros and cons.